hargoniX/master/thesis/thesis.typ

     : Pipeline a c d f
 ```
 Each pipeline step has four type arguments, consisting of the input and output type for its encoding
 step, as well as the input and output type for its decoding step.
-Because these types are tracked
+Because these types are tracked,
-explicitly, pipelines can be composed in a type-safe manner using the `compose` constructor.
+pipelines can be composed in a type-safe manner using the `compose` constructor.
 In addition
 to these four type arguments, each `Transformation` carries an existential type `st`.
 Values of this
 type are part of the output of the encoding step.
 Later these values are fed back into the
 decoding step.
 Each pipeline step can use its `st` to store information generated during the